 First, a little background on chiropractic, a word of Greek origin meaning “done by hand.”
 Chiropractic medicine deals with treating and preventing musculoskeletal system disorders and the effects of those disorders on the nervous system and general health.
 Doctors of chiropractic must complete four years of specialized training at an accredited chiropractic college on top of undergraduate work before they can become licensed to practice.

 People have long been wary of chiropractors because they “crack your back” or “snap the neck.”
 Chiropractors will tell you that, although the field does rely primarily on manual manipulations, drop table adjustments and instrument adjustments are done in a calculated way and are intended to restore mobility in joints.
 Manipulations can be by hand or by using an instrument.

-But chiropractic can involve more than adjusting the spine, neck and other joints, Scott Bautch, DC, chairman and CEO of Wisconsin-based Allied Health Chiropractic Centers, points out.
+But chiropractic can involve more than adjusting the spine, neck and other joints, says Scott Bautch, chairman and CEO of Wisconsin-based Allied Health Chiropractic Centers.